karmada-io/website/docs/userguide/scheduling/scheduler-estimator.md

             memory: 200Gi
 ```

-As any node of member clusters does not have so many cpu and memory resources, we will find workload scheduling failed.
+Since none of the nodes in the member clusters have sufficient CPU and memory resources, the workload scheduling will fail.

 ```bash
 $ kubectl get deployments.apps